Michigan

 - Implementing data access and deletion request workflows

-- Evaluating whether they meet the data broker definition and may need to register
+- Evaluating whether they qualify as a data broker under SB 359's definition

 - Training staff on data privacy requirements